smaurice101/readthedocs/docs/source/docker.rst

      - Specifies the container OS.
 NOTE: If you are using MAC then

        change to CHIP=ARM64
+   * - NPMSERVERPORT
+     - This is the port number for TSS.
+For example, NPMSERVERPORT=3000,

+       will cause TSS to listen on port 3000 i.e. http://localhost:3000

+       Users can change this port.
    * - MAINHOST=127.0.0.1
      - This is the IP address for the TML solution